Taiwan smartphone maker HTC to lay off 1,500 workers

 Once a star of the intensely competitive smartphone sector, HTC has been struggling in the face of stiff competition from Apple and Samsung as well as strong Chinese brands such as Huawei.

-Losses of NT$9.8 billion in the last three months of 2017 represented its worst ever quarterly results.
+Losses of NT$9.8 billion in the last three months of 2017 represented its worst quarterly results.

 HTC described the cuts - which will be implemented by the end of September - as "a decisive step in the realignment of resources across the organisation" that would allow "more flexible operations management".

-Shares in the firm plunged almost six per cent in Taipei on Tuesday.
+Shares in the firm plunged almost 6 per cent in Taipei on Tuesday.

-Under the US$1.1 billion deal with Google, the US tech giant took on half of HTC's research and development staff - about 2,000 people.
+Under a US$1.1 billion deal with Google, the US tech giant took on half of HTC's research and development staff - about 2,000 people.

-Many of them had already been working on its Pixel handset, manufactured by HTC, as well as acquiring intellectual property licencing.
+Many of them had already been working on its Pixel handset, manufactured by HTC, as well as acquiring intellectual property licensing.

 Following the Google deal, HTC announced its first quarterly gains for almost three years in May, posting a net profit of NT$21.1 billion.